atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-case-when-works.md

 title: How CASE WHEN works
 meta_title: How CASE WHEN works in SQL with animated Gifs
 description: CASE WHEN is a SQL function that works a lot like IF THEN in other programming languages.
-Learn to create new columns and values based on conditions in SQL.
+Learn to use CASE WHEN in SQL.
 number: 140
 authors:
 - _people/blake.md